zamberform/ServiceFoundation/README.md

 # gin-mysql-vue-nginx-redis
-base for the server project development, this is foundation
+base for the server project development, this is foundation like a blog